acmcsufoss/acm-server/README.md

 more automatic fashion by allowing us to declare what we want on the servers and have everything else handled automatically.

+## Project Structure

+acm-aws has several root directories:

+- nix/ contains internal Nix files, such as the sources for some of our packages.
+- packages/ contains our own Nix package files.
+- scripts/ contains utility scripts.
+See the "Quick Tasks" section.
+- secrets/ contains deployment secrets such as tokens.
+This should never be pushed decrypted.
+- servers/ contains all the files that define servers.
+	- servers/base.nix is the base Nix server declaration.
+	- servers/cirno/* contains the files for just the `cirno` server.
+- main.tf declares the root Terraform module.
+Applying this file will deploy all of our servers.

 ## Setting Up

 You need Terraform, Nix and git-crypt to develop and deploy.
 It's most